hantswilliams/dashboard-builder/docs/tutorials/getting-started.md

 ## Next

-For advanced tutorials and more examples, visit the [Examples](/examples) page.
-If you face any issues not addressed here, check our [FAQs](/faqs) or raise an issue on our [GitHub repository](https://github.com/your_github/dashboard-builder).
+If you face any issues not addressed here, please raise an issue on our [GitHub repository](https://github.com/your_github/dashboard-builder).